Your favorite reruns may soon be pulled from Netflix

 In addition to The Office, other shows that may leave Netflix include reruns of the CW’s Riverdale, The Flash, and Black Lightning.
 CW is owned by WarnerMedia, which, along with Disney and Comcast/NBCUniversal, are gearing up to launch their own streaming apps.

 The dissipation of non-original titles will be a major challenge for Netflix, seeing as 72% of viewing time on the platform, as of October, is on non-original shows, according to Nielsen data.
-(Netflix has said it does not comment on third-party data.)
 Indeed, 8 of the 10 shows that Netflix users spent the most time watching in the U.S. last year were old hits such as NBCUniversal’s Parks and Recreation, WarnerMedia’s Friends, and Disney’s Grey’s Anatomy.

+In a statement to the WSJ, Netflix said: “Looking at overall watch time skews towards titles with many seasons.
+Most Netflix originals have three or fewer seasons at most.
+It’s why we focus on the individual shows or films members watch, as opposed to how much time they spend on one series versus another.
+And if you look at most watched titles, Netflix originals accounted for 10 out of 10 in the last quarter, or 21 out of the top 25.”

 Netflix has been preparing for this turn of events for years, which is why the company has invested so heavily in original programming with shows such as Stranger Things and The Crown.
 This year, the company is plowing $12 billion into content, a portion of which will go toward original titles.